SibiAkkash/expense_tracker/README.md

 #### Tasks

-[X] Use selenium for scraping
+- [x] Use selenium for scraping
-[ ] Try seleniumbase for scraping
+    - [ ] Try seleniumbase for scraping
-[X] scrape hdfc netbanking site to download daily transaction sheet. **This needs user Id and password for netbanking**
+- [x] scrape hdfc netbanking site to download daily transaction sheet.
-[X] parse transaction sheet
+- [x] parse transaction sheet
-[ ] make DB schema
+- [x] make DB schema
-[ ] store transactions in db
+- [x] store transactions in db
-[ ] upload transactions to cloud db (maybe ?), so that app can read off it and list it to user
+    - [ ] upload transactions to cloud db (maybe ?), so that app can read off it and list it to  user
-[ ] user can add/remove tags, add description (text) to the transactions
+- [ ] user can add/remove tags, add description (text) to the transactions
-[ ] transactions that don't have tags added to them should be up on the list
+- [ ] transactions that don't have tags added to them should be up on the list
-[ ] screen to show split of expenses on each tag
+- [ ] screen to show split of expenses on each tag

 #### how to run the scrape process daily ?